 Final report: 13-15 pages report + 1-2 page for references.
-Single line and 12 pt font.
-Follow a conference style paper.

 Course Policies and Disclosures

 ACADEMIC INTEGRITY EXPECTATIONS

 Students who violate University rules on academic dishonesty are subject to disciplinary penalties, including the possibility of failure in the course and/or dismissal from the University.
 Since such dishonesty harms the individual, all students, and the integrity of the University, policies on academic dishonesty will be strictly enforced.
 For further information, please visit the Student Conduct and Academic Integrity website at: http://deanofstudents.utexas.edu/conduct.